 Numerous motion picture appearances, countless television shows, sitcoms and standup specials, a talk show, three radio shows, and two books.
 Cedric ‘The Entertainer’, Eddie Griffin, D.L.
-Hughley, George Lopez and Charlie Murphy have been breaking ground in the comedy business and bringing the laughs for decades.
+Hughley, and George Lopez have been breaking ground in the comedy business and bringing the laughs for decades.
 This is a once in a lifetime chance to see five members of comedy royalty come together for the comedy event of the year ‘The Comedy Get Down’.

 George Lopez’s multi-faceted career encompasses television, film, standup comedy and late-night television.
 For two seasons, Lopez hosted Lopez Tonight, a late-night television talk show on TBS, which represented Lopez's return to series television after co-creating, writing, producing and starring in Warner Bros.
 Television's groundbreaking hit sitcom George Lopez, which ran for six seasons on ABC.
 George Lopez remains a hit with viewers in syndication on both broadcast stations and cable's Nick at Nite, ranking as one of the top-rated shows on the network and among the top five comedies and top 20 weekly programs in syndication.
 George Lopez is one of only four off-net comedies to post weekly ratings gains among households from the 2007-'08 to 2008-'09 season.

 Lopez is currently on his standup comedy tour, The Comedy Get Down, with Charlie Murphy, Eddie Griffin, D.L.
 Hughley, and Cedric the Entertainer in arenas across the country.

 Lopez is also starring in his new comedy series, Lopez on TV Land.
 Starring and produced by Lopez, the series explores how he struggles between his two worlds and crises that are often of his own making.
 The half hour single camera serialized comedy consists of 12 episodes.